 What Are Genetically Modified Foods?

 Genetic engineering is the method of taking genes from one living organism and inserting them into another.
-This experimental technology merges DNA from different species, creating unstable combinations of plant, animal, bacterial and viral genes that cannot occur in nature or through traditional crossbreeding.
+This technology merges DNA from different species, creating combinations of plant, animal, bacterial and viral genes that would not naturally occur in nature or through traditional crossbreeding.

 Are Genetically Modified Foods Safe?

 When GM foods first entered the market, the US Food and Drug Administration (FDA) was in charge of testing and ensuring their safety.
-Instead they declared that they were no different from traditional foods and that no independent testing was necessary.
+They declared that they were no different from traditional foods and deemed that no independent testing was necessary.

-Recently in the media, Monsanto contributed $8.1 million to help squash prop 37 in California which would require all products containing GM foods to be labeled.
-The state of Vermont is now trying to pass mandatory labelling of all GM foods and Monsanto is fighting back and are threatening litigation against the state.
+Recently in the media, Monsanto contributed $8.1 million to help squash prop 37 in California which would require all products containing GM foods to be labelled.
+The state of Vermont is now trying to pass mandatory labelling of all GM foods and Monsanto is fighting back and is threatening litigation against the state.

-Labelling of Genetically Modified Foods
+Labelling of Genetically Modified Foods Internationally

 Many countries including China, Mexico, Russia and 21 countries in the EU require some form of mandatory labelling of GM foods which allows consumers to make up their own mind on if they wish to consume GM foods.

-- Australia – Food Standards ANZ requires all GM foods to be labelled, although exceptions occur for bakery products, restaurants, highly refined foods such as oils, highly processed foods, flavourings, food made using animals that were fed GM crops, and foods unintentionally contaminated by GM ingredients.
+Food Standards ANZ requires all GM foods to be labelled, although exceptions occur for bakery products, restaurants, highly refined foods such as oils, highly processed foods, flavourings, food made using animals that were fed GM crops, and foods unintentionally contaminated by GM ingredients.
 GM canola is a new introduction to Australia and requires no labelling.

-- Canada – Like America, Canada does not require labelling of GM foods.
+Like America, Canada does not require labelling of GM foods.

 Because we aren’t certain about the effects of GMOs, we must consider one of the guiding principles in science, the precautionary principle.
 Under this principle, if a policy or action could harm human health or the environment, we must not proceed until we know for sure what the impact will be.
 And it is up to those proposing the action or policy to prove that it is not harmful.